US sanctions Chinese companies over Muslim abuse complaints | Times Leader

-WASHINGTON (AP) — The U.S. government has imposed trade sanctions on 11 companies it says are implicated in human rights abuses in China’s Muslim northwestern region of Xinjiang.
+BEIJING (AP) — China said Tuesday it would take unspecified “necessary measures” after the U.S. government imposed trade sanctions on 11 companies it says are implicated in human rights abuses in China’s Muslim northwestern region of Xinjiang.

-Monday’s announcement adds to U.S. pressure on Beijing over Xinjiang, where the ruling Communist Party is accused of mass detentions, forced labor and other abuses against Muslim minorities.

 The Trump administration also has imposed sanctions on four Chinese officials over the accusations.
 Beijing responded by announcing unspecified penalties on four U.S. senators who are critics of its human rights record.